simonklee/clean_form/readme.md

  * Fields that receive text are styled with a thin border
  * Buttons render natively on all platforms
+ * Left and right aligned labels are supported
  * Validates as HTML5
  * Internet Explorer 7 support is optional
  * Compatible with [Eric Meyer Reset](http://meyerweb.com/)